tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

  3. Click the provided link to open the chat E.G. "t.me/****bot" then type or click /start)

- 4. In the Script - Replace TELEGRAM_BOT_API_TOKEN_HERE with your Telegram Bot API Token
+ 4. At the start off the the Script - Replace `$tg` with your Telegram Bot API Token

  5. Run the script on target system